SOARZx1/soarin/README.md

 # soarin
-These projects are all beginner level for me to start my coding journey.
+These projects are all beginner level for me to build a strong foundation and a first step within the coding journey